Introduction

 Deistic view

 Deism is a philosophy that holds that God created the universe but then retired.
-Related to this view are metaphysical philosophies that hold that “God” is just a different name for a metaphysical phenomenon, as well as the position of “non-overlapping magisteria” (NOMA), which says that god does not interact with the universe .
+Related to this view are metaphysical philosophies, which hold that “God” is just a different name for a metaphysical phenomenon, as well as the position of “non-overlapping magisteria” (NOMA), which says that god does not interact with the universe.
 In this view, God does not have any particular properties.
 He is mainly the abstract cause of existence and nothing more.
+With this, the hypothesis of his existence is technically unfalsifiable.This point of view has two consequences: First, we cannot deduce anything from this hypothesis.
+If the assumption is that a god exists but is disconnected from the physical world, then nothing about the physical world can be deduced from it.
+Thus, we will know nothing more about this world than people who do not believe in God.

 The second consequence is that there can be arbitrarily many contradictory and equally abstract beliefs.
 For example, there could be no god, but rather a “universal principle of justice” — like the Tao in Taoism.
 Or there could be several abstract gods — one that is the principle of justice, one that is the reason for our existence, one that is the principle of one-ness in this world.
 Why not?
 Since none of these beliefs can be proved true or false, any belief about a god or gods is as valid as any other belief about a god or gods.